Neshaminy Mall: History

 On January 4, 2017, Macy's announced that its store would be closing in spring 2017 as part of a plan to close 68 stores nationwide.
 Since the announcement was made, the Macy's closed in early April.
 As of late 2017, the Neshaminy Mall has seen a slow, but noticeable increase in the vacancy rate, likely to increase more due to the departure of the Macy's.
 Brookfield Properties bought General Growth Properties in 2018, therefore giving Brookfield ownership of Neshaminy Mall.
 On October 15, 2018, it was announced the Sears store would be closing as part of a plan to close 142 stores nationwide as a result of the company filing for Chapter 11 bankruptcy.
 The store closed in January 2019, leaving Boscov's as the only traditional department store at the mall.
 Plans were made to redevelop the former Sears anchor into a Round One Entertainment space, however, these plans were cancelled due to the COVID-19 pandemic.

 In July 2020, it was announced that medical offices would take over the former Sears building.
 In March 2020, the former Macy's store was sold to SANT properties, who plans to convert the space into mixed use.
 Also, at the corner of the Macy's parking lot, a Wawa is in the planning stages to be constructed.
 There were plans to convert the former Macy's space into a Fusion Gyms fitness center.
-The plans, however, fell through as of April 2025.
+The plans, however, fell through as of April 2025, primarily due to issues with obtaining construction permits.